MicrosoftDocs/ATADocs/ATPDocs/vpn-integration-install-step.md

     ![RADIUS setup](./media/radius-setup.png)

-4. In the **Add RADIUS Server** window, type the **Server name** of the closest Azure ATP Standalone Sensor or Azure ATP Sensor.
+4. In the **Add RADIUS Server** window, type the **Server name** of the closest Azure ATP standalone sensor or Azure ATP sensor.
 Under **Port**, make sure the default of 1813 is configured.
 Click **Change** and type a new shared secret string of alphanumeric characters that you can remember.
 You need to fill it out later in your Azure ATP Configuration.
 Check the **Send RADIUS Account On and Accounting Off messages** box and then click **OK** on all open dialog boxes.

      ![VPN setup](./media/vpn-set-accounting.png)